• Skip to primary navigation

 Toasted Almond Garnish

-1. Toast almonds by laying on cookie sheet and baking in 350 degree oven for 5 minutes.
-Place in food processor or chopper.
+- Toast almonds by laying them on a cookie sheet and baking in 350°F oven for 5 minutes.
+Place in the food processor or chopper.

 Almond Shortbread Cookies